Rights Respecting Schools: Bronze Accreditation

 Exploration of children’s rights is also a key feature of work undertaken by Pupil Support Leaders and in PSE classes, with exploration of a wide range of topics including mental health, LGBT rights, and respecting difference.

-From May 2019, S1-S3 pupils will also be taught directly about the rights they hold and asked to explore how we ensure that we have an inclusive, respectful environment in which everyone’s rights are valued.
+S1-S3 pupils will also be taught directly about the rights they hold and asked to explore how we ensure that we have an inclusive, respectful environment in which everyone’s rights are valued.

 A simplified version of the UNCRC is available here: